elfsternberg/wpslugify/README.md

 This slugification library is Copyright [Elf
 M. Sternberg](https://elfsternberg.com) (c) 2019, and licensed with the Mozilla Public License vers.
 2.0.
-A copy of the license file is included in the root folder.
+A copy of the [license file](./docs/LICENSE.md) is included in the `docs/` folder.